-This poem, written by a Bosnian woman poet Jozefina Dautbegović, gives the image of Bosnia today-as a mass grave of the dead and the living.
-At the same time, it introduces a new perspective and a new question: a particular question of ‘us' reassembling ourselves.
+This poem, written by a Bosnian woman poet Jozefina Dautbegović, gives the image of Bosnia today-a mass grave of the dead and the living.
+At the same time, it introduces a new perspective and a new question: a particular question of 'us' reassembling ourselves.

-Likening Bosnia to a mass grave of the dead and the living, its particular question spoke of a decision of love and of reassembling of ourselves, in the context where the mass graves are discovered and excavated mortal remains are put together.
+Likening Bosnia to a mass grave of the dead and the living, its particular question is a decision of love and of reassembling of ourselves, where the mass graves are discovered and excavated mortal remains are put together.

-But how is this poem the image of Bosnia today?
+But how is this the image of Bosnia today?

 Why is Bosnia and Herzegovina today a mass grave of the dead and the living?

 Bosnian society is presently locating, exhuming, identifying and re-burying its dead.
-After the war, there are still around 10 000 missing persons in Bosnia and Herzegovina buried in hidden mass graves.
-Practices and experiences surrounding the missing persons confront the horrific past and the shapeless future in the present whose metonym is a mass grave.
+After the war, there are still 10 000 missing persons in Bosnia and Herzegovina buried in hidden mass graves.
+Practices and experiences surrounding the missing persons confront the horrific past and the future of the present.
 Each day in this country bodily remains are exhumed, counted, re-associated, managed, and consecrated as ethnic remains.

 This is done through the strategic collaboration of: forensic science; multiculturalist post-conflict management with its politics of reconciliation; and religious ritual-an uncouth alliance between the Scientist, the Bureaucrat, and the Priest.
-In doing so, the Scientist, the Bureaucrat, and the Priest assume the perspective of the perpetrator of the crime.
-For it is in the fantasy of the perpetrator that the executed person is the ethnic other.
+In doing so, the Scientist, the Bureaucrat, and the Priest assume the perpetrator of the crime.
+For it is the fantasy of the perpetrator that the executed person is the ethnic other .

-In the public domain, those who survived can only mourn their loved ones as ethnic victims, themselves being politically reduced solely to members of an ethnic group.
+In the public domain, those who survived can only mourn their loved ones as ethnic victims, themselves being politically reduced to an ethnic group.

-The so-called peacebuilding, carried out by the international agencies and adopted by many national civil society groups for the purposes of receiving the much-needed funds, promotes multiculturalist politics as the panacea.
+The so-called peacebuilding, carried out by the international agencies and many national civil society groups for the much-needed funds, promotes multiculturalist politics as the panacea.

-Multiculturalist politics reduces social conflict to a friction among many identities, recasting cultural, religious and ethnic differences as ‘sites of conflict that need to be attenuated and managed through the practice of tolerance'.
-In the discourse of tolerance, what is taken as a given is that each ethnic victim has her or his own micro story, each ethnic group has its own "destiny," and what is promoted as life is actually the image of life led on parallel tracks, in one never-intersecting apartheid.
+Multiculturalist politics reduces social conflict to a number of identities, recasting cultural, religious and ethnic differences as 'sites of conflict that need to be attenuated and managed through the practice of tolerance'.
+In the discourse of tolerance, what is each and every ethnic victim has its own micro story, each ethnic group has its own "destiny," and what is promoted as life is actually the image of life led on parallel tracks, in one never-intersecting apartheid.

-Such peacebuilding is also carried out in the context of the dominant revisionism, which attempts to equate fascism with the communism of World War II, just as it claims, as revisionists would have it, that all ‘sides' were equally guilty during the war of the 1990s -, the war in which people fought to the point of extermination, but who now have to be reconciled and who need to tolerate one another.
+Such peacebuilding is also carried out in the context of the dominant revisionism, which attempts to equate fascism with the communism of World War II, as it claims, as revisionists would have it, that all sides were equally guilty during the war the 1990s - the war in which people fought to the point of extermination, but who now has to be reconciled and who needs to tolerate one another.
 The ethno-nationalist elites who are carrying out the transition into capitalism and making profit out of bloody capital, as well as the revisionists, argue that, ultimately, the war of the 1990s was only a civil war.

-In such a context, the surviving ethnic victims mourn the dead ethnic victims, whilst the elites who fought the wars and got rich in the chase for the capital through genocide remain in power.
-Thus, the local and international management of loss continues the logic of the executioner, and genocide becomes genocide in perpetuity.
-In this regime of governance, what is produced is the subject-the ethnic victim, it matters little whether dead or alive,
+In this context, the surviving ethnic victims are the victims of the dead ethnic victims, whilst the elites who fought the wars and got rich in the chaos for the genocide remain in power.
+Thus, the local and international management of loss continues to be the logic of the executioner, and the genocide becomes the genocide in perpetuity.
+In this regime of government, what is produced is the subject-the ethnic victim, it matters little sense of dead or alive.

-In other words, how do we materialise hope after mass grave?
+In other words, how do we materialize the mass grave?

-First, it means to claim is that suffering, which results from war and genocide, is the effect of societal injustice and as such a public matter par excellence; the second is that, in relation to this suffering, the emancipated process of becoming a subject can only take place when freed from the shackles of a victimised position, or any other position that is merely focused on the interests of any particular identity.
+First, it means to claim to that suffering, which results from war and genocide, and the effect of societal injustice and such a matter is par excellence ; This is the second time that we have been suffering from the emancipated process of becoming a subject that can only take place when the shackles of a victimized position or any other position that is merely focused on any particular identity.

 But, what kind of life was produced amidst the overwhelming production of death in Bosnia and Herzegovina between 1992 and 1995?
 In the centre of this production of death one hears an obscene laughter of the ethno-capitalist, who has profited on death and who continues to laugh as he continues to extract more value from death itself.
 This ethno-capitalist laughs just like the capitalist who laughs when extracting surplus value from labour, when he converts money into capital.